 PMIN 533 Women in Ministry: A Biblical Paradigm (3) Examination and analysis of the history, theology and contemporary issues relating to women and ministry in the Church.
 Attention devoted to interpretive issues that help define the theological and practical aspects of women's ministries in the local church context.
-Prerequisites: BNTB 304 (undergraduate New Testament Survey), BOTB 303 (undergraduate Old Testament Survey) (or both concurrent).

-PMIN 534 Mentoring for Women in Ministry (3) Specialized concentration on the nature and dynamics of Christ-centered service as related to women in ministry and mission.
+PMIN 534 Mentoring for Women in Ministry (3) Specialized concentration on the nature and dynamics of Christcentered service as related to women in ministry and mission.
 Consists of an interactive, relationally based format that allows women preparing for ministry-related careers to be mentored in the contexts of lecture and small-group discussion by women of distinction currently active in diverse ethnic, cultural and denominational settings.
-Prerequisites: BNTB 304 (undergraduate New Testament Survey), BOTB 303 (undergraduate Old Testament Survey) (or both concurrent).

-PMIN 538 Strategic Prayer Movements for Cities (2) Focuses on the biblical, historical and current role of prayer as it affects church life, city outreach and world missions.
+PMIN 538 Strategic Prayer Movements for Cities (2) Focuses on the Biblical, historical and current role of prayer as it affects church life, city outreach and world missions.
 An integration of personal and corporate prayer is developed and practiced in the classroom setting.